 Matasila Freshwater is a Wellington director with a background in animation, anthropology and design.
 She cut her creative teeth on a run of 48 Hour filmmaking competitions (including 2017 Best Animation winner The Real Rare Arctic Firefly).
-Her award-winning short Shmeat – the tale of a mad scientist who devises a new food source – was chosen for the 'New Zealand’s Best' section of the 2016 NZ International Film Festival.
-Freshwater is an Assistant Director at Wellington's Pūkeko Pictures (working on WotWots spin-off Kiddets); she is also one of eight directors behind Vai, a Pacific Island follow-up to feature Waru.
+Her award-winning short Shmeat – the tale of a mad scientist who devises a new food source – was chosen for the 'New Zealand’s Best' section of the 2016 NZ International Film Festival. in 2019 Freshwater was one of eight directors on Vai, a Pacific Island follow-up to feature Waru.
+That same year, she won New Filmmaker of the Year at the 2019 SPADA Screen Industry Awards.

 Excellent production values encompassing a timely global story.
 Very Tim Burton-esque, but thoroughly entertaining and humorous.
 Judge Lee Tamahori, explaining the selection of short film Shmeat for the 'New Zealand’s Best' section of the 2016 NZ International Film Festival